Tag Archives: Fantasy

 Grade: A-

 Camelot (1967) is an adaptation of the well-known Broadway spectacle that explores the creation of the Knights of the Roundtable.
-It’s medieval times and King Arthur is the main character.
+It’s medieval times, and King Arthur is the main character.

-Original stage stars Richard Burton and Julie Andrews declined participation which is unfortunate but their replacements played by Richard Burton and Vanessa Redgrave are more than adequate in the main roles.
+Unfortunately, original stage stars Richard Burton and Julie Andrews declined to participate.
+Still, their replacements, Richard Burton and Vanessa Redgrave are more than adequate in their prominent roles.

-At an epic length of nearly three hours, not every moment is the edge of your seat and some lagging exists but the film does justice to the stage production only with a big budget to add extravagance.
+At an epic length of nearly three hours, not every moment is the edge of your seat, and some lagging exists, but the film does justice to the stage production only with a big budget to add extravagance.

-The setting and experience are pure magic and not only because of the far-removed time either.
+The setting and experience are pure magic, not only because of the far-removed time.
 The Shakespearean elements are strong as royalty and entitlement mesh with scheming, jealousy, and dangerous romance.

 This makes for some juicy soap opera drama.

 After the arranged marriage of Arthur (Harris) and Guinevere (Redgrave), the king gathers the noble knights of the realm to his Round Table.
-The dashing Lancelot (Franco Nero) joins but soon finds himself in love with Guinevere.
+The dashing Lancelot (Franco Nero) joins but soon falls in love with Guinevere.

 When Arthur’s illegitimate and conniving son, Mordred (David Hemmings), reappears in the kingdom and exposes the secret lovers, Arthur finds himself trapped by his own rules into taking action against his wife and closest friend.